Creosote Wood Treatment FAQs

 Also consider that in other areas such as aquatic and wetland areas, creosote-treated wood is used in foundation and marine pilings, among other uses.

 How is creosote wood preservative different from creosote in my chimney?

 Creosote in a chimney develops from the burning of wood with the vapors condensing inside the chimney.
+It is, in fact, “wood-tar creosote” as opposed to “coal-tar creosote.”
 Creosote wood preservative is a material produced from coal tar according to specific standards used in accordance with another set of standards to treat wood products such as railroad crossties.

 What is the primary purpose of using creosote in wood products?

 Without creosote treatment and preservation, the exterior service life of untreated wood is only about five years.
 Creosote protects wood from infestation and decay, greatly prolonging the useful life of wood products.